-Use the following link to the LRZ Service Desk for service inquiries relating to "Managed Server".
 This will take you to the "Selfservice area".
-Please log in there with your master user account and password and define your request in the "Details" field.
+Please log in there with your master user account and password and describe your request in the "Details" field.
 By clicking on the blue "Save" button, your request will be sent.

-If the above-mentioned project binding exists, the master user can order the desired VMs using the VM order forms for Linux or Windows listed below.
+If the above-mentioned project binding is given, the master user can order the desired VMs using the VM order forms for Linux or Windows listed below.
 At the end of the order form there is an order button for automatic data transfer to the LRZ Servicedesk.

-A master user is authorized to make changes - i.e. more or less resources - or to request the deletion of an existing VM.
-First of all, it is important to mention the respective VM host name.
-It is then sufficient to provide the required information.
+A master user is authorized to request adjustments, i.e. more or less resources of an existing VM.
+To do this, please use the LRZ Servicedesk.
+The naming of the respective VM host name is important.
+Subsequently, it is sufficient to enter the desired information..

 If you no longer need a VM, again use the the LRZ Servicedesk, please.
 Please inform us of the associated VM host name.
 We will then take the VM out of service and stop calculating the resources used from the day of your notification.